Accommodation Options for Elders

 Aged Care Facilities

 Aged Care Facilities cater for different levels of care.
 This approach is in line with the trend of Ageing in Place (AIP), which refers to living at home for as long as possible as well as being able to remain in the same Aged Care Facility as your health declines and your care needs increase.

-Also there is the service of ‘Respite Care,’ which is available in some Aged Care Facilities – this is to provide short term care for a temporary resident and in some cases to give the facility a try out before any commitment is made.
+Also there is the service of ‘Respite Care’, which is available in some Aged Care Facilities – this is to provide short term care for a temporary resident and in some cases to give the facility a try out before any commitment is made.
 To source and find the right facility, it is necessary to determine the level of care required.
 This is done by an Aged Care Assessment called an ACAT.
 You also need to consider whether it is likely that the level of care will increase over time in which case it would be preferable to choose a facility that offers all levels of care to avoid having to move to another facility.
-For list of facilities and other information see www.agedcareonline.com.au.
+You can find a list of facilities and other information at www.myagedcare.gov.au.
 There are also differing financial arrangements to consider and these include the necessity in some cases for an Assets/Income Assessment.
-This can be a complex process and you may need to seek some professional advice from a financial advisor that specialises in this area.
+This can be a complex process and you may need to seek some professional advice from a financial advisor that specialises in aged care.

 Residential Care Agreements & Accommodation Payments

 Residential Care Agreements